EGI-Federation/documentation/content/en/users/compute/content-distribution/_index.md

 ## Distributing new content

-To login to the service, just use `ssh`.
+To log into the service, just use `ssh`.
-You need to specify explicitly which account you want to login to.
+You need to specify explicitly which username you want to use to log in.
-This account is built as `reponame+"sgm"`.
+The username is composed as `reponame+"sgm"`.
-For example, for repository `dirac.egi.eu`, UNIX account is `diracsgm`.
+For example, for the repository `dirac.egi.eu`, the username is `diracsgm`.

 ```shell
 # Replace with the proper username